Douglas cannon: 1970s to present

 It appeared at 1994's reunion, and was displayed under guard in 1995 for the inauguration of a new university president.
 In 1998, an art class created an obelisk with a cannon on top and a letter asking for the cannon's return attached.
 Soon after, four masked men delivered the cannon to a member of the art class.
 The student claimed that despite the masks, she recognized three of the men, claiming they were the president and vice-president of the university and the acting dean of student affairs.

 The art class took possession of the cannon, transporting it with the aid of a baby carriage.
 It was taken to a mall for a photograph with Santa Claus.
 Deciding to return the cannon to the student body as a whole, the cannon, inside a shipping crate placed in turn inside a plaster package wrapped with a ribbon tied in a bow, appeared on campus, and was immediately absconded with by students.
 In 2000, photos were received depicting the cannon in St Louis, Kansas, and at Las Vegas slot machines.
 It appeared on campus again during 2001, travelled to Appalachia, and settled briefly in Providence RI.
 It once made an early evening appearance at Yawgoog Scout Reservation.

 The cannon reappeared briefly on campus on the eve of the commencement of the class of 2003.
 In the early hours of the morning, the cannon was stolen from the Eclectic Society and disappeared soon after.

 Four years later in 2007, the cannon made yet another triumphant return to campus.
 At midnight, hours before President Douglas Bennet's final commencement, the cannon stormed the President's House.
 A joyous ceremony followed with tears and the spontaneous chanting of the Fight Song.

 Later, in 2007, it was on display, under guard, for half an hour during an inauguration reception for the current President Michael Roth.

 In May 2017, on the eve of graduation, the Douglas cannon reappeared for an hour at the Class of '62 reunion dinner.

+On Halloween in 2018, the Vice President of Student Affairs emailed the student body an image he received of the Douglas cannon back on campus and surrounded by seven hooded individuals, presumably the Mystical Seven.